permguard/permguard/site/content/docs/0.1/getting-started/hands-on-example.md

 type blob, size 695, oname platform-manager
 ```

-It is reccomended to explore the [Policy as Code](/docs/0.1/policy-as-code/policy-languages/) section to learn more about the policy store and the policy language.
+It is recommended to explore the [Policy as Code](/docs/0.1/policy-as-code/policy-languages/) section to learn more about the policy store and the policy language.

 {{< callout context="note" icon="info-circle" >}}
 Plese refer to the [DevOps](/docs/0.1/devops/authz-server/authorization-server/) section for more information about configuration and deployment.